Name in North American Boletes: Boletus auriporus

 Common Name: Acidic (or Sour) Gold-Pored Bolete

-Tells: Brilliant yellow pores dull w/ age & slowly stain red.
+Tells: Brilliant yellow pores dull w/ age & usually stain a slow brick red.
 Pinkish red layer above cap flesh & below cap skin.
-Viscid cap skin tastes sour & is easy to remove.
+Viscid, easy to remove cap skin tastes sour.
 Stem often long.

 Science Notes: DNA testing moved this mushroom into the newly erected genus “Aureoboletus”.